lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session06_see.md

 # In-session Exercise (30 minutes)

-* Purpose: The purpose for this activity is to familiarize MTL learners with the main tile in the model diagram.
+* Purpose: The purpose for this activity is to familiarize MTL learners with the main section in the model diagram.
 By the end, learners should easily find information in the model.

 # **In-session Exercise – Part 1: Where in the MTL World Is…**

-* The Facilitator will challenge MTL learners to find certain information on the MTL.how/sim main tile for the Care Coordination (CC) model.
+* The Facilitator will challenge MTL learners to find certain information on the mtl.how/sim main section.
 + A series of 5 questions, one at a time, will be posed via the chat box as well as the Facilitator reading them aloud to the MTL Learners.
 + Find the answer and “chat” it back to the Facilitator by typing your answer into the chat box.
 + *If at any time you are not sure how to find something, ask for help.* The Facilitator will provide assistance by sending a hint or giving verbal support to all participants.